yanis112/SOTA_machine_learning/README.md

 * **Silero VAD v5**: A Cutting-Edge Voice Activity Detection Model
 	+ [Silero VAD v5](https://github.com/snakers4/silero-vad) 🕊️ (free) is a highly accurate voice activity detection model designed to differentiate between speech and non-speech segments in audio.
 It is known for its efficiency and low latency, making it suitable for real-time applications.

-* **NuExtract 1.5**: A multilingual tool designed for enhanced extraction capabilities
-  + [NuExtract 1.5](https://lnkd.in/eBjN96Sy) is a powerful multilingual extraction tool that supports multiple contexts and exhibits significant performance improvements in comparison to its predecessor.
-* **Model performance**:
-  + Achieves a score of 3.88 on the GPT-4o benchmark.
-* **Dataset**:
-  + Utilizes a multilingual dataset expanded from 4k to 12k samples.
-* **Contributors**:
-  + Special thanks to Liam Cripwell and Alexandre Constance for their contributions to this project.
 ### Video Generation 🎬

 * **Luma Labs Dream Machine**: A Text-to-Video Model